 Many older folks have lost their spouses, and the holidays can be an especially hard and lonely time for them.
 Just being there to listen can make a huge difference in a resident’s day.
-If you prefer a more structured approach, you could plan to perform a short play or a series of songs, inviting seniors to join in by singing or clapping.
+If you prefer a more structured approach, you could plan to perform a short play or a series of songs, inviting seniors to join in to sing along.
 Other activities include reading, board games, and scrapbooking.
 For more suggestions on planning your visit, check out this guide to visiting nursing homes.

 3. Give a gift that means more.

 Give your significant other a gift that benefits a good cause, or make a charitable donation in their name.
 Need some gift-buying inspiration?
-Check out the Make Your Mark charm bangle from Alex & Ani, which benefits our youth service division generationOn.
+Check out these lists of gifts that give back, from Refinery29 and Buzzfeed.

 4. Make a date out of volunteering.

 Few things bring people closer together than volunteering.
 You get to go do something new and feel all the warm fuzzies you get from helping others.
-Check out volunteer opportunities at All For Good to find the perfect date activity in your community.
-Need more convincing?
-Here are 7 reasons to date a volunteer and 5 reasons to date an AmeriCorps Alum.
+Need some ideas?
+Here are 20 volunteer date ideas to get you started.

 Get involved in your community!
 Explore local volunteer opportunities at www.allforgood.org.